 [California Government Code 7597]

-- Loitering, sleeping, lying on the Law Library floor or furniture.
+- Loitering, sleeping, laying on the Law Library floor or furniture.

 - Bathing, shaving, and washing clothes in the library restrooms.

-Persons under the influence of alcohol or drugs are not permitted in the library.
+Persons under the influence of alcohol or drugs, except as lawfully prescribed by a physician, are not permitted in the library.

 Persons whose parcels or bodily hygiene or odor is so offensive as to constitute a nuisance or disrupt others’ work shall be required to leave the library.